mohsinobaid/MachineLearning/PyTorch Install Instructions.md

 DID I DO THIS THO??? also from the pytorch website conda install pytorch -c pytorch pip3 install torchvision
 MAYBE I NEVER INSTALLED TORCH WTFGHGHG

+OK so, on jupyter that was running on Anaconda, i hadnt installed torch.
+I did install it on my normal python distribution on my computer.
+SO i had to use those 2 above 'conda' commands so that i can use torch on jupyter.